Matt Gay: Personal life

-Gay is a member of The Church of Jesus Christ of Latter-day Saints, and served a mission in Houston, though it was cut short due to depression.
+Gay is a member of The Church of Jesus Christ of Latter-day Saints, and served a mission in Houston, although it was cut short due to depression.
 Gay wears the initials "P.O." on a wristband to every game he plays, in honor of his high school teammate Parker Overly, who was killed in a car accident in 2017.

+Gay and his wife, Millie, have three children: Oliver, Oaks, and Cosette.